billdeluck/ShiftPilot-Pro/ShiftPilot-Pro_Project-Proposal.md

 *   Interactive scheduling via calendar or chat.
 *   Automated alerts for coverage issues.
 *   Backup management interface for manual or scheduled backups.
+*   Data sync interface for Google Drive: manual sync button and auto-sync when online, ensuring data consistency across all company devices.

 ### 6. Why This System Is Essential for Your Business
 *   **Cost-effective**: No expensive licenses or cloud dependency.